owncloud-archive/documentation/admin_manual/configuration_server/harden_server.rst

 - ``X-Frame-Options: SAMEORIGIN``
 	- Prevents embedding of the ownCloud instance within an iframe from other domains to prevent Clickjacking and other similiar attacks.

-However, these headers are added by the applications code in PHP and thus not served on static resources and rely on the fact that there is no way to bypass the intended response code path.
+These headers are hard-coded into the ownCloud server, and need no intervention by the server administrator.

-For optimal security administrators are encouraged to serve these basic HTTP headers by the web server to enforce them on response.
+For optimal security, administrators are encouraged to serve these basic HTTP headers by the web server to enforce them on response.
 To do this Apache has to be configured to use the ``.htaccess`` file and the following Apache modules need to be enabled: